- Program Details

 Instructor: Dr. Reid A. Zimmerman, CFRE

 This course explores the roots, development, growth, and current critical issues of the nonprofit (also called the social or voluntary) sector.
-It sets the stage for the Nonprofit Management Certificate by considering the history of voluntary organizations in the US; their development as a distinct and vibrant sector of our economy; the implications and requirements of IRS tax codes on NP organizations; different models of organization; lobbying, and advocacy; reporting requirements and ethical implications for organizations and the sector.
+It sets the stage for the Nonprofit Management Certificate by considering the history of voluntary organizations in the U.S.; their development as a distinct and vibrant sector of our economy; the implications and requirements of IRS tax codes on non-profit organizations; different models of organization; lobbying, and advocacy; reporting requirements and ethical implications for organizations and the sector.
 It is designed to enhance participants' understanding of and appreciation for the role of the charitable sector in meeting the diverse needs of communities in the United States.

 Nonprofit Governance and Leadership

 This session provides an overview of the governance, leadership and management of nonprofit organizations.
 It considers the practical application of several styles of nonprofit governance, the legal and ethical responsibilities of the Board of Directors, the interactions between the Board of Directors, the Executive Director and Staff.
 Bylaws and legal documents as well as leadership styles, organizational culture, structure and life-stages are investigated.

 a) Basics of Nonprofit Financial Management